rbpatt2019/ToDonePy/README.rst

 `ToDonePy <https://github.com/rbpatt2019/ToDonePy/>`_ is a command-line interface for managing your to do list.
 It provides a root command, `to`_, and three subcommands:

-- `to do`_ adds a new task to your list at either 'low', 'med', or 'high' priority.
+- `to do`_ adds a new task to your list at different priorities.
 - `to doing`_ shows you what you should be doing.
 - `to done`_ removes a completed tast from your list.